Mexico says willing to mediate in Venezuela political crisis

-MEXICO CITY (Reuters) - Mexico said on Friday that it is willing to mediate between the government of Venezuelan President Nicolas Maduro and opposition leader and congress chief Juan Guaido, if both sides request and agree to it.
+MEXICO CITY, Jan 25 (Reuters) - Mexico said on Friday that it is willing to mediate between the government of Venezuelan President Nicolas Maduro and opposition leader and congress chief Juan Guaido, if both sides request and agree to it.

 Guaido declared himself interim leader on Wednesday, with Washington and most Latin American nations backing the move.
 But Mexico - once a vocal member of the Lima Group regional bloc created to pressure Maduro to enact democratic reforms - struck a discordant tone.